I'll not be distracted by Akume's antics - Ortom – The Sun Nigeria

 Rose Ejembi, Makurdi

-Benue State Governor, Samuel Ortom on Tuesday said he will not be distracted by antics of the Minister of Special Duties and Intergovernmental Affairs, Sen. George Akume.
+Benue State Governor Samuel Ortom on Tuesday said he will not be distracted by antics of the Minister of Special Duties and Intergovernmental Affairs, George Akume.

-Ortom in a statement signed by his Chief Press Secretary, Terver Akase stated that the former governor had vowed to make Benue State ungovernable for him (Ortom) and has gone ahead to recruit foot soldiers to help him accomplish the “mission”.
+Ortom, in a statement signed by his Chief Press Secretary, Terver Akase, stated that the former governor had vowed to make Benue State ungovernable for him and has gone ahead to recruit foot soldiers to help him accomplish his mission.

-The Governor was reacting to a statement by the media aide to the Minister, Aondona Mkor where he sought to drag him into his principal’s response to the Benue State Caucus in the National Assembly who recently condemned the Minister’s alleged verbal assault on the Tor Tiv, His Royal Majesty, Professor James Ayatse.
+The Governor was reacting to a statement by the media aide to the Minister, Aondona Mkor, where he sought to drag him into his principal’s response to the Benue State Caucus in the National Assembly who recently condemned the Minister’s alleged verbal abuse of the Tor Tiv, His Royal Majesty, James Ayatse.

-In the said statement, Akume’s media aide was said to have blamed Governor Ortom for the barrage of condemnations trailing his principal’s insults on the Tiv paramount ruler who doubles as Chairman, Benue State Council of Chiefs.
+In the statement, Akume’s media aide blamed Governor Ortom for the barrage of condemnations trailing his principal’s insults on the Tiv paramount ruler who doubles as Chairman, Benue State Council of Chiefs.

-The said statement also suggested that Governor Ortom should have been invited by the Tiv Area Traditional Council to give explanations on his performance, issues of salaries and pensions as well as the construction of a new palace for Tor Tiv.
+The said statement also suggested that Governor Ortom should have been invited by the Tiv Area Traditional Council to give explanations on his performance as Governor, issues of salaries and pensions as well as the construction of a new palace for Tor Tiv.

-Reacting, Governor Ortom who said he does not intend to join issues with Senator Akume, however noted that at the appropriate time, the Minister would be invited to give account of his stewardship between 1999 and 2007 when he ruled the state as governor.
+Reacting, Governor Ortom, saying he does not intend to join issues with Akume, however, noted that at the appropriate time the Minister would be invited to give an account of his stewardship between 1999 and 2007 when he ruled the state as Governor.

 “The Special Duties and Inter-Governmental Affairs Minister ought to face the consequences of his public conduct and spare Governor Ortom of any blame.